-the LEWIS CENTER FOR THE ARTS, effective July 1.
-Hamera, who joined the Princeton faculty in 2014 and has appointments in the Lewis Center and the Effron Center for the Study of America. has written extensively about performance and dance as well as communication and cultural studies.
+Judith Hamera, a professor of dance, was named the new chair of the LEWIS CENTER FOR THE ARTS, effective July 1.
+Hamera, who joined the Princeton faculty in 2014 and has appointments in the Lewis Center and the Effron Center for the Study of America, has written extensively about performance and dance as well as communication and cultural studies.
 She fills the role vacated by creative writing professor and former U.S. poet laureate Tracy K. Smith, who moved to Harvard University last year.
 Another prominent creative writing professor, Jhumpa Lahiri, a writer of essays, novels, and short stories, departed Princeton this June for a post at Barnard College, her alma mater.